Top 5 Ways to Use Fennel Stalks & Fronds

-Most recipes with fennel, like our Shaved Fennel, Roasted Tomato, and Pistachio Salad from yesterday, focus on the crunchy bulb, leaving us in a lurch when it comes to the leftover stalks and fronds.
+Most recipes with fennel, like our Shaved Fennel, Roasted Tomato, and Pistachio Salad, focus on the crunchy bulb, leaving us in a lurch when it comes to the leftover stalks and fronds.
 Fennel tops are tasty too!
-No sense in letting these greens go to waste.
+For these greens not to go to waste, there are five ways — including making a fennel pesto and adding them to your juice — to use fennel stalks and lacy fronds.
 Here are some favorite ways to use them up.

 The stalks also have that signature mild licorice flavor, but are much tougher.
 To use them raw, I like to chop them very finely to break apart their tough fibers.
 They also do well if cooked.

 1. Add the Leafy Fronds to Salads: Strip the fronds from the stalks and toss them in your next green salad.
 They’ll add just the faintest hint of licorice to each bite.